MicrosoftDocs/SupportArticles-docs/Office/Client/access/access-wizard-fails-loading-dll.md

 description: Fixes an issue in which you can't use an Access wizard, such as the Import Text wizard or the Import Spreadsheet wizard.
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm
 audience: ITPro
 ms.topic: troubleshooting
-ms.prod: office-perpetual-itpro
 localization_priority: Normal
 ms.custom:
   - CI 114797
   - CSSTroubleshoot
 ms.reviewer:
 appliesto:
   - Access 2016
   - Access 2013
   - Access 2010
   - Microsoft Office Access 2007
   - Microsoft Office Access 2003
 search.appverid: MET150
 ---
 # "Error in loading DLL" error when you run a Microsoft Access wizard